prl-mushr/mushr-website/content/tutorials/mujoco.md

 Try to drive the car around and push the block.
 You might notice that it's somewhat difficult to push the block with precision.
 Let's change the MuJoCo model parameters to facilitate our task.
-Open `block.xml` and find the `body` tag that describes the block.
+Open `models/block.xml` and find the `body` tag that describes the block.
 Double the mass to "2.4", and increase the size to "0.1 0.1 0.1", which should provide a larger block to push.
 Increase the friction on the block by setting friction to be "0.8 0.05 0.001".
 The 3 values control tangential, torsional, and rolling friction, respectively.
 Feel free to mess around with the values for a desired result.